 Magical Unicorn Biscuits!

 Love unicorns and sweet treats?
-Well you’re in luck!
-We set baking aficionado Juliet Sear a Tatty-challenge to recreate our Unicorn Brooch in biscuit-form!
+Well, you’re in luck!
+We set baking afficionado Juliet Sear a Tatty-challenge to recreate our Unicorn Brooch in biscuit-form!
 Get your icing bags at the ready, as Juliet’s here to share her magical recipe with you…

 Hello everyone, Juliet here!
 I’m sharing my step-by-step guide to create your own unicorn sweet treats, and first up, it’s time to make the vanilla sugar cookie dough!
 This will make around 16–20 medium cookies.